wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 }
 ```

-When scheduling a new event using wp_schedule_event(), WordPress doesn't perform any checks to see if the event is already scheduled.
+When scheduling a new event using `wp_schedule_event()`, WordPress doesn't perform any checks to see if the event is already scheduled.

-This means that every time the `init` hook is triggered, §wp_learn_trigger_event` will be scheduled as a new event.
+This means that every time the `init` hook is triggered, `wp_learn_trigger_event` will be scheduled as a new event.

 To prevent this, you can use the [`wp_next_scheduled`](https://developer.wordpress.org/reference/functions/wp_next_scheduled/) function to check if an already existing event with the same action as been scheduled.